-Clown Rasbora (Rasbora kalochroma) Fish Species Profile
+Clown Rasbora (Rasbora kalochroma) Species Profile & Care Guide

 The Clown Rasbora is a very peaceful schooling fish, and it would be better if you purchased at least 8-10 specimens.
 Keeping them in decent-sized groups will not only make these fish less nervous but will result in a more active, natural-looking display.
 Males will also exhibit their dazzling colours as they compete with each other for female attention, and will spread out any aggression among the group.